Skip to content

 Linda Anderson says:

-Since this was our first Untour experience and we were among the first Untour Scotland guests we really didn’t know what we to expect from Valerie Storrie, the on-site staff support.
+Since this was our first UnTour experience and we were among the first UnTour Scotland guests we really didn’t know what we to expect from Valerie Storrie, the on-site staff support.
 She was most accommodating and helpful when we asked.
 The orientation meeting in Dunblane was the perfect introduction to the country since it was a small town, easily walkable.

 We enjoyed having the freedom to see and do what we wanted to.
 We also really enjoyed talking with people we met along the way – Scots people and fellow international tourists.